goodguytim1/pwj-chrome-extension/readme.md

 #### HINTS:
 - You need to import `fontawesome.js` that is saved in `packages` folder

-## TODO(TOGETHER): Connect the Input to add Action Item to the front end
+## DONE(TOGETHER): Connect the Input to add Action Item to the front end
 - Handle form submission
 - Create `renderActionItem()` function
 - Add action item html to the action items list with class `.actionItems`

-## TODO: Save the Action Item data in a database
+## DONE: Save the Action Item data in a database

 #### HINTS:
 - Save the data in Chrome Sync